CCaTS-CIM-CBD Precision Medicine Award

 Projects proposed should be focused on advancing knowledge of the diagnosis, treatment or mechanisms underlying rare disease.

-CCaTS and CIM anticipate funding up to two awards from this request for applications.
+CCaTS, CIM and CBD anticipate funding up to two awards from this request for applications.
 Awards provide up to $50,000 a year (direct costs plus indirects) for one year.
 Extensions are considered only under extenuating circumstances.

 Unallowable expenses include capital equipment and computers or laptops.